Movatterモバイル変換

 Coaching profile at Pro Football Reference

 Michael George Vrabel (/ˈvrbəl/VRAY-bəl; born August 14, 1975) is an American professionalfootball coach and formerlinebacker who is thehead coach for theNew England Patriots of theNational Football League (NFL).
 Vrabel previously played in the NFL for 14 seasons, most notably with the Patriots.
-He previously served as the head coach of theTennessee Titans from 2018 to 2023.
+He also served as the head coach of theTennessee Titans from 2018 to 2023.

 Vrabel playedcollege football for theOhio State Buckeyes, twice receivingAll-American honors.
 He was selected in the third round of the1997 NFL draft by thePittsburgh Steelers, where he spent his first four seasons.
 Vrabel played his next eight seasons with the Patriots, earningPro Bowl and first-teamAll-Pro selections in 2007, along with winning threeSuper Bowl titles.
 In his final two seasons, he was a member of theKansas City Chiefs.

 As the head coach of the Titans, Vrabel led the team to three consecutive playoff appearances, two consecutive division titles, and anAFC Championship Game appearance in 2019, the franchise's first since 2002.
 He was also namedNFL Coach of the Year in 2021 after helping the Titans obtain their conference's top seed for the first time since 2008.
-Following his departure from Tennessee in 2023, Vrabel acted as a coaching and personnel consultant for the Cleveland Browns before eventually being named the head coach of the Patriots in 2025.
+Vrabel was named head coach of the Patriots in 2025 and led them to an appearance inSuper Bowl LX while winning Coach of the Year a second time.

 Early life